April 1917 - Boston, Massachusetts

 Robert and I had known each other since childhood; he was my best friend and we did everything together.
 As we grew older his feelings shifted from friendship to love, but mine never did.
 I did my best to discourage him, but he was such a gentleman and so naïve that he must not have realized that his feelings weren't reciprocated.
 To him and to everyone else we seemed so obvious, one for the other, but to me…I never understood what was wrong with me.
 I cannot say that I just wasn't able to love him; there was more to it than that.

-My whole life I felt like my heart…my heart already belonged to someone else and I was just waiting for him to come and claim it.
+Even when I was very young and began to understand love I felt like my heart…my heart already belonged to someone else and I was just waiting for him to come and claim it.
 I knew who he was, or believed that I did or that I would know him when I saw him.
 I could picture him and hear his voice and feel his touch.
 Though I had never met him, he was real to me and I could never care for anyone else the way I cared for him whoever he was.

 I intended to wait, wait forever if I had to, but I would never love anyone else.